+Fire Incompatibility

+None known

+Special protective equipment and precautions for fire-fighters

+Fire Fighting

-Fire Incompatibility None known.
-Special protective equipment and precautions for fire-fighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
-Do not approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - ► DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire. - ► Equipment should be thoroughly decontaminated after use

+Fire/Explosion Hazard

+Non combustible.

+► Not considered a significant fire risk, however containers may burn.
+May emit poisonous furnes.